great-lakes-ai-lab/.github/profile/README.md

 - Provide constructive feedback and insights for improving research work.

 ### Attribution and Licensing
-- Acknowledge and cite our institute's work or resources used in your research.
+- Acknowledge and cite CIGLR's work or resources used in your research.
 - Respect and adhere to the licensing terms of shared resources.